Assured tenancies with housing associations

 Most housing association tenants have assured tenancies.

-choose to leave
+you choose to leave and give notice

 You could have a secure tenancy if it started before 15 January 1989 or you had a secure tenancy from the same housing association before you moved into the home you live in now.